Chiral QCD phase in equilibrium with Hadron Gas and the location of the critical point: Constrains of Lattice QCD on hadron volumes - Thermodynamic implications

 This case is interesting because the HG entropy density for these specific volumes has the same functional dependence on the hadron eigenvolumes as the HG entropy density with constant volumes, that is $s^v_{HG}(T,\{\mu\}=0;v_m(T),v_b(T))=s_{HG}(T,\{\mu\}=0;v_m(T),v_b(T))$.
 Consequently, in view of eq.~(\ref{eq:s_HG}), this leads to:

 where $n^v_{HG,m}$ ($n^v_{HG,b}$) is the density of all mesons (baryons) in HG calculated for constant eigenvolumes.
 The last equation suggests that when, at certain temperature intervals, $\frac{d v_m}{d T}>0$, then $\frac{d v_b}{d T}<0$ and vice versa.
-Also, when $\frac{d v_m}{d T}=0$, then $\frac{d v_b}{d T}=0$, meaning that $v_m(T)$ and $v_b(T)$ should reach simultaneously maximum or minimum values.
+Also, when $\frac{d v_m}{d T}=0$, then $\frac{d v_b}{d T}=0$, meaning that $v_m(T)$ and $v_b(T)$ should reach simultaneously extremum values.
 Our results for this case are shown with lines (2) in graphs \ref{fig:R0_Tc=154,157,161,166}, where the properties of $v_m(T)$ and $v_b(T)$ which are inferred by eq.~(\ref{eq:vmvbders}) can be observed.

 Our last effort (case C) is again with two volume parameters, but only with the meson volume depending on temperature, e.g.~$v_m(T), v_b$.
 The baryon eigenvolume is held fixed and the meson eigenvolume is determined by solving the equation